-In conjunction with the developments within the design research domain and the above-mentioned competency set and level determination, the following seven final attainment levels (MD Competencies) have been formulated for the programme:
+In conjunction with the developments within the design research domain and the above-mentioned competency set and level determination, the following seven final expert levels (MD Competencies) have been formulated for the programme:

-MD 1.
-Creative Ability

-Based on design research, the designer realizes designs that are authentic, meaningful and valuable within social and design contexts.

-MD 2.
-Researching Ability

-The designer researches and answers a self-formulated design question by strategically conducting design research using a designerly and in-depth approach.

-MD 3.
-Innovative Ability

-The designer develops and deepens his/her work and work process, leading to innovations within their own practice and within social and design contexts.

-MD 4.
-Organisational Ability

-The designer organizes and realizes his/her own design research and design.

-MD 5.
-Communicative Ability

-The designer shares his/her design research, choices and design, through clear and well-argumented storytelling, with experts, peers and other participants.

-MD 6.
-Context Awareness

-The designer positions his/her design research (work and work process) within social and design contexts and based upon a convincing vision.

-MD 7.
-Collaborative Ability

-The designer generates conditions for collaborations with relevant participants.

-Course descriptions
+- 1. Creative Ability; Based on design research, the designer realizes designs that are authentic, meaningful and valuable within social and design contexts. - 2.
+Researching Ability; The designer researches and answers a self-formulated design goal and corresponding questions by strategically conducting design research using a designerly and indepth approach. - 3.
+Innovative Ability; The designer develops and deepens his/her work and work process, leading to innovations within their own practice and within social and design contexts. - 4.
+Organisational Ability; The designer organizes and realizes his/her own design research and design. - 5.
+Communicative Ability; The designer shares his/her design research, choices and design, through clear and well-argumented storytelling, with experts, peers and other participants. - 6.
+Context Awareness; The designer positions his/her design research (work and work process) within social and design contexts and based upon a convincing vision. - 7.
+Collaborative Ability; The designer generates conditions for collaborations with relevant participants.

-The content of the course is described in Osiris Student and in the electronic learning environment of the Master Design.
+1. The content of the course is described in Osiris Student and in the electronic learning environment of the Master Design.